circleci/circleci-docs/jekyll/_cci2/faq.md

 - On the last day of the month if your team is on the annual plan and there is an outstanding balance from adding new users or utilizing more credits.
 - If you are on the Performance plan, anytime your team’s credit balance drops below your preset limit, another credit purchase will be processed.

+#### Are there credit plans for open source projects?
+{:.no_toc}

+Open source organizations receive 100,000 free credits per week that can be spent on open source projects.
+These credits can be spent on Linux-medium resources.
+Each organization can have a maximum of 4 concurrent jobs running.

 ---

 ### Container Based Plans